 Operation Enduring Freedom was a response to the terror attacks on the World Trade Center and the Pentagon on September 11, 2001 and the beginning of the Global War on Terrorism.

-Although it has been nearly 15 years since the Americans started the Global War on Terror, there are still many terrorist attacks in Afghanistan.
-About 3,346 terrorist attacks were counted in 2010.
-In 2015, a total number of 1,708 terrorist attacks were reported in Afghanistan.
+Although it has been nearly 20 years since the Americans started the Global War on Terror, there are still many terrorist attacks in Afghanistan.
+About 1,750 terrorist attacks were counted in the country 2019.